TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-options-display-list.md

 {% endraw %}

-* Implementation is much simpler than `VirtualList`.
+This is much simpler than `VirtualList`.
+The [far too clever]({% link _posts/2024-02-19-modern-react-virtual-scroll-grid-4.md %}) JSX has gone.
+There's no refs, state, hooks or handles.

-* No need for far too clever JSX
-* No refs, state or hooks
-* Only tricky bit is the `getGridTemplate` helper function which converts an array of item sizes into the format expected by CSS grid template properties.
+The only tricky bit is the `getGridTemplate` helper function which converts an array of item sizes into the format expected by CSS grid template properties.

 ## Unit Tests

-* Added `VirtualCommon.test.ts` so that I could directly test `getGridTemplate`
+I added `VirtualCommon.test.ts` so that I could directly test `getGridTemplate`

 ```ts
   expect(getGridTemplate([ 10, 20, 30, 30, 40 ])).toBe("10px 20px repeat(2,30px) 40px")
 ```

-* Tests simpler because I didn't have to mock up scrolling and layout
-* Tests more complex because offset not constrained in same way as a scroll offset
-* Perfectly legal to have a negative offset or an offset that goes off the end of the list
-* Whatever items are visible (if any) need to be correctly positioned and the rest left blank
+The `DisplayList` tests are simpler than `VirtualList` because I didn't have to mock up scrolling and layout.
+However, there are more edge cases to check as the offset prop is not constrained in same way as a scroll offset.
+It's perfectly legal to have a negative offset or an offset that goes off the end of the list.
+Whatever items are visible (if any) need to be correctly positioned and the rest left blank.
-* Added unit tests for all the edge cases and updated `getRangeToRender` to handle them

 # Results

-* Updated `VirtualSpreadsheet` to use `ScrollToItem` and `visible` whenever focus cell changes
-* Replaced `VirtualList` with `DisplayList` removing `VirtualList` related hacks
+I updated `VirtualSpreadsheet` to use `ScrollToItem` and `visible` whenever the focus cell changes.
+I replaced `VirtualList` with `DisplayList`, removing all the `VirtualList` related hacks.
+You can see the difference in the performance profile.

 {% include candid-image.html src="/assets/images/react-virtual-scroll/spreadsheet-sample-perf-displaylist.png" alt="Rendering a single frame" %}

-* Everything happens in scope of incoming scroll event.
+Everything happens in the scope of a single incoming scroll event.
 One render for grid and headers.
-Browser can't insert paint in the middle.
+No way for the browser to insert a paint in the middle.

 # Try It!

-* Select something then use the arrow keys to zoom around the spreadsheet
+Select something then use the arrow keys to zoom around the spreadsheet

 {% include candid-iframe.html src="/assets/dist/react-virtual-scroll-0-6-0/index.html" width="100%" height="fit-content" %}

-# Glitch

-* There's only one problem.
-The glitches are still there.
+There's only one problem.
+The rendering glitches are still there.

-* How is that possible?
+How is that possible?
 We receive the scroll event, render everything and update the DOM before the browser paints.

+# Next Time

-* We'll do a deep dive next time.
+We'll do a deep dive next time.